dtome-pe/dtome-pe/README.md

 <h1 align="center">Hi 👋, I'm Diego</h1>
 <h3 align="center">A passionate software development student at 42 Barcelona</h3>

-- I'm at the last stage of my learning adventure at 42.
+- At the last stage of my learning adventure at 42.
 42 is a no-teachers, learn by doing, peer-to-peer take on software development study.
 This has helped me not only to master essential coding skills, but also other crucial ones, like time management, assertiveness and initiative.  [https://42.fr/en/homepage/](https://42.fr/en/homepage/)

-- I am currently looking to make my first steps in my coding career, as I already feel confident in my skills and aptitudes.
+- Currently looking to make my first steps in my coding career, as I already feel confident in my skills and aptitudes.

-- I just finished working on a web server implementation from scratch in C++.
+- Just finished working on a web server implementation from scratch in C++.
 It has been a deep dive on socket programming, multiplex I/O handling and the HTTP protocol.
 [Webserv 42](https://github.com/dtome-pe/webserv)

 - I have also been working on containerization and Docker usage.
 [Inception 42](https://github.com/dtome-pe/inception)

-- ⚡ Fun fact **I used to make music**

 <h3 align="left">Connect with me:</h3>
 <p align="left">